 Common causes of leaks include the drain valve, hot- and cold water lines, and the pressure relief valve.
 Often, these problems can be fixed by replacing these components, leaving you with a water heater that will keep you in comfort for years to come.
 However, when the leaking comes from the tank, it’s generally better to replace the unit.
 Fixing a tank leak temporarily stops the problem but usually leads to bigger water heater failures down the road.

-Severe rusting of components should always be taken seriously.
+- Corrosion: Severe rusting of components should always be taken seriously.
 Some components rust without causing unsightly brown water.
 Wise homeowners check for rust during their periodic water heater inspections.
 When checking for corrosion, make sure to inspect the exterior casing, interior lining, drain valve, water lines, and pressure relief valve.

-As a water heater nears the end of its useful life, it’s helpful to plan for the replacement rather than waiting for a leak, brown water, or cold showers.
+- Old Age: As a water heater nears the end of its useful life, it’s helpful to plan for the replacement rather than waiting for a leak, brown water, or cold showers.
 Most water heaters last between six- and ten years.
 As with a used car, once the unit reaches a certain age, it runs on borrowed time.

-Like an old car, an aging water heater tends to have one breakdown after another.
+- Constant Repairs: Like an old car, an aging water heater tends to have one breakdown after another.
 Considering that the unit is nearing the end of its useful life, pouring more money into it makes little sense.
 Replacing the unit now allows you to enjoy a new, well-functioning water heater with none of the hassles that go along with continued repairs.

 Get Your Heater Replaced!

 Most people think little about their hot water heaters until the faucets run cold.
 Most water heaters last between six and ten years, so if you have an older water heater, make sure to inspect it and look for signs of trouble.
-When you see signs that it’s time to replace your hot water heater, contact Air Force Heating and Air Conditioning in Calgary for speedy and affordable water heater repair and replacement.
+When you see signs that it’s time to replace your hot water heater, contact Air Force Heating in Calgary for speedy and affordable water heater repair and replacement.